-During the 2009-10 school year, the School Board reviewed a preliminary 5 year construction work plan which again showed considerable adjustments due to decline in revenues.
-In addition to the decline in sales tax collections, property tax and impact fee revenues dropped dramatically.
+Fiscal year 2011-12: saw the sales tax collections return to the 2009 levels, an increase of \$600,000 over 2011 collections.
 In FY2008-09, the Legislature transferred 0.25 mills, approximately \$8 million, from the district's capital fund to the operating fund.
-In FY2009-10, the Legislature continued to mandate the 0.25 mill transfer and required an additional 0.25 mills to be transferred from the capital fund to the Florida Education Finance Program (FEFP), totaling 0.50 mills or approximately \$16 million.
-In addition to this mandated transfer, all the capital revenue sources have declined considerably.
+In FY2009-10, the Legislature continued to mandate the 0.25 mill transfer and required an additional 0.25 mills to be transferred from the-capital fund to the Florida Education Finance Program (FEFP), totaling 0.50 mills or approximately \$16 million.
+In addition to this mandated transfer, all the capital revenue sources have declined from \$159 million in 2007-08 to \$76 million in 2011-12.
 This has significantly and adversely impacted the five year work plan.
 The transfer combined with the revenue decline from all sources is the basis for projects to be delayed indefinitely and the dramatic changes to the five year work plan.